dennypage/mcast-bridge/README.md

 The implementations offers multiple querier modes:
 * never: The querier function is completely disabled.
-With this mode, mcast-bridge is completely passive and dependant on another querier being present.
-         This mode is appropriate to use with switches that are performing IGMP or MLD snooping.
+With this mode, mcast-bridge is completely passive and dependent on another querier being present in the network.
+This mode is appropriate to use with switches that are already performing IGMP or MLD snooping.
-* quick: The querier function is activated immediately at startup.
+* quick: The querier function is activated immediately at startup, and mcast-bridge will participate in the standard querier election process.
 This mode is the default, and corresponds to the RFC specified behavior.
-* delay: The querier function will be activated after 125 seconds if no other querier has been seen.
-After the querier function has been activated, the querier behaves per the RFC specified behavior, including participating in querier elections.
+* delay: The querier function will be activated after 125 seconds if no active querier has been seen, or after a previously active querier times out.
+After the querier function has been activated, mcast-bridge will behave in the same manner as quick mode, participating in the standard querier election process.
-* defer: The querier function will be activated after 125 seconds if no other querier has been seen.
-If any other querier is seen, the querier function will deactivate, deferring to the new querier regardless of relative IP addresses.
+* defer: The querier function will be activated after 125 seconds if no active querier has been seen.
+Even after the querier function has been activated, if any other querier is seen mcast-bridge will deactivate its querier function and defer to the new querier regardless of relative IP addresses.
 This behavior corresponds to some switches or routers with a "Querier Election Disabled" option.

 Things to keep in mind regarding the querier function:
 * The querier function is only used on dynamic interest interfaces.
-If a bridge interface is declared as static, the querier function is not used on that interface.
+If a bridge interface is declared as static, IGMP/MLD will not be active on that interface, and mcast-bridge will not operate as a querier on that interface.
-* As a querier mcast-bridge can only track a limited number of groups. mcast-bridge tracks all groups that have been explicitly configured as part of a bridge, and up to 100 additional groups per interface.
+* As a querier, mcast-bridge tracks a limited number of groups. mcast-bridge tracks all groups that have been explicitly configured as part of a bridge, and up to 100 additional groups per interface.
 If you have a large network with more than 100 active multicast groups, a switch or router should be used as the active querier and the mcast-bridge querier option should be set to "never".
-* When used with a switch that has IGMP or MLD snooping enabled, all querier modes require the port(s) used for mcaast-bridge to be configured as Multicast Router Ports.
-If the querier function seems to work initially, and then stops after a while, it is likely that a switch or router has disabled the necessary multicast control groups on the port(s) mcast-bridge is attached to.
+* When used with a switch that has IGMP or MLD snooping enabled, all querier modes require the port(s) used for mcast-bridge to be configured as Multicast Router Ports.
+If dynamic interest seems to work initially, and then stops after a while, it is likely that a switch or router has disabled the necessary multicast control groups on the port(s) mcast-bridge is attached to.
 Check the switch Multicast Router Port configuration.
 * Configuration details of various multicast enabled switches or routers vary wildly, and often are not for the faint of heart.
-Assistance on the configuration of specific switches or routers is far outside the scope of this probject, so please don't ask.
+Assistance on the configuration of specific switches or routers is far outside the scope of this project, so please don't ask.
 If you run into difficulty configuring a multicast switch, save yourself, and everyone around you, a lot of grief by using a static interface.